Rules and Regulations

 General Purpose– The purpose of these guest privilege rules is to fairly allow our members to share their club with guests, while at the same time making clear that regular users of the club should be or become members.
 All questions or issues concerning these guest privilege rules shall be addressed to the General Manager.
 The Board shall have the final authority to interpret these rules.

 Golf Course Guests:

 1. No person shall be entitled to use the golf course as a guest more than four days in any one calendar year except that a guest residing with a member can play up to seven consecutive days in a one week period.
 This limitation shall not apply to Stag Day or Member Guest tournaments.

-2. Subject to the limits in #1 above, Voting, Corporate and Full Junior Members may have accompanied or unaccompanied golf guests.
+2. Subject to the limits in #1 above, Voting, Business and Full Junior Members may have accompanied or unaccompanied golf guests.
 To arrange for an unaccompanied guest to use the golf course, the sponsoring member must notify the golf professional at least 24 hours in advance of the guest’s visit, preferably in writing and be responsible for any and all charges and fees incured by that guest.

 3. Subject to the limits in #1 above, Social Members and Junior Social Members may have accompanied, but not unaccompanied, golf guests